Quick reference

 - Managing your profile's subscriptions to receive email notifications.

-As a complement or alternative to using Joinup, you may also follow the Test Bed's GitHub repositories and select to be notified of new releases.
+As a complement or alternative to using the Interoperable Europe Portal, you may also follow the Test Bed's GitHub repositories and select to be notified of new releases.
 You can do this for:

 - The GITB Test Bed software (see its GitHub repository).